What the Hell Happened to Renee Zellweger?

 Zellweger played Roxie Hart, a would-be singer who goes to prison for killing her boyfriend.
 Zeta-Jones played Velma Kelly, one half of a sister act who killed her sister after discovering she was having an affair with her husband.
 Gere played their lawyer.

-Several attempts were made to adapt Chicago to the big screen.
+Several attempts were made to adapt Chicago for the big screen.
 As a result, numerous actresses were attached to both of the lead roles over the years.
 Most recently, Charlize Theron had been cast as Roxie.
 But when Rob Marshall took over as director, he replaced Theron with Zellweger.

 Chicago received mostly positive reviews and was a huge hit at the box office.
 Zellweger and Zeta-Jones were both nominated for Oscars and Golden Globes, but not in the same categories.
 Zeta-Jones won the Oscar for Best Supporting Actress and Zellweger won the Golden Globe for Best Actress.